AndreBaltazar8/ablac/docs/networking.md

 deadline, and force-closes stalled peers.
 The WebSocket event server performs the equivalent bounded close-frame drain.

+The steady-state HTTP path keeps only readable interest registered.
+A response that fills the kernel send buffer enables writable interest exactly once, then removes it after the pending output drains.
+Ordinary complete writes therefore do not issue a poller-control syscall per request.

 Linux services can scale that event loop over independent worker processes by passing `reusePort = true` to `tcpListenAddress`, `tcpListenIpv6`, `tcpListen`, `httpEventServer`, or `httpEventServerHandler`.
 Every worker binds the same